 After brainstorming, the next step is to evaluate the ideas carefully before adding them to the final action plan.
 Not every idea generated during brainstorming will be practical, realistic, or effective.
 A strong action plan should include ideas that are relevant to the main goal, affordable, measurable, and achievable with available resources.

-Understanding what is the purpose of brainstorming during the development of an action plan also means understanding how to evaluate ideas properly after the brainstorming session ends.
+A strong brainstorming process also includes evaluating ideas properly after the session ends.
 The evaluation stage helps teams organize priorities, remove weak ideas, and select the most effective actions for achieving success.

 Teams can evaluate brainstormed ideas using questions such as: